edimaudo/reotoi/README.md

 # reotoi | Voice Art

 ## Overview
-It is a web application that turns your voice into visual art.
+Turn your voice into visual art.
 The name comes from the Māori language: reo & toi which means voice art.

 ## Project Structure